-Isn’t it nice when our supervisors invite our ideas/opinions and include us in decision making?
-Of course it is!
-These kinds of supervisory behaviors are known as participative leadership behaviors and, not surprisingly, they tend to positively impact employee job performance.
-Although this effect is expected for all employees, a recent study by Huang and colleagues (2010) suggests that the reasons why participative leadership behaviors lead to improved performance depends on a subordinate’s hierarchical level in the organization.
+Supervisors who invite ideas or opinions and include employees in decision making are engaging in participative leadership behavior.
+Not surprisingly, it tends to positively impact employee job performance.
+Although this effect is expected for all employees, a recent study (Huang, Iun, Liu, & Gong, 2010) suggests that the reasons why participative leadership behavior leads to improved performance depends on a subordinate’s hierarchical level in the organization.

-In their study, Huang et al. collected a sample of 527 employees from a Fortune 500 telecommunications company in China.
-As expected, they found that participative leadership behaviors of supervisors leads to improved task performance and organizational citizenship behaviors (OCBs) of their subordinates.
-But, as mentioned above, there appear to be slightly different reasons why these effects occur depending on the hierarchical level of the subordinate (i.e., managerial vs. non-managerial).
+In their study, the researchers used a sample of 527 employees from a Fortune 500 telecommunications company in China.
+As expected, they found that participative leadership behavior of supervisors leads to improved task performance and organizational citizenship behaviors (OCBs) of their subordinates.
+Organizational citizenship behavior means going the extra mile, beyond formal job requirements.
+But, as mentioned above, there appear to be slightly different reasons why these effects occur depending on the hierarchical level of the subordinate (i.e., managerial versus non-managerial).

-Specifically, the effect of participative leadership behaviors on performance for managers appears to be due to psychological empowerment (i.e., feelings of competence and meaningfulness) whereas these effects are due to the trust placed in leaders for non-managerial employees.
+When it comes to employees who are managers themselves, the positive effects of participative leadership behavior appears to be due to psychological empowerment, or feelings of competence and meaningfulness.
+For non-managers, these effects are due to the trust placed in leaders.

-According to Huang and colleagues, these findings suggest that managerial and non-managerial employees interpret the participative leadership behaviors of their supervisors differently.
+According to the researchers, these findings suggest that managerial and non-managerial employees interpret the participative leadership behaviors of their supervisors differently.
 While non-managerial employees seem to focus on trust in their supervisor, managerial employees seem to focus on the increased autonomy and empowerment resulting from participative leadership behaviors.

-Despite the differences identified, Huang et al.’s results suggest that participative leadership behaviors have a positive impact on employee psychological empowerment, trust in the leaders, and ultimately job performance (task performance and OCBs).
+Despite the differences identified, the results suggest that participative leadership behaviors have a positive impact on employee psychological empowerment, trust in the leaders, and ultimately job performance (task performance and OCBs).